wing5wong/artisan-whs-static/source/_events/2026-05-17_ncea-literacy-numeracy-common-assessment-activities-caa-18-20-may.md

 Wednesday 20 May - Numeracy

 **Morning session**: Starts at **8.50am**
-Do NOT go to form time if you have and exam in the morning.
+Do NOT go to form time if you have an exam in the morning.

 **Afternoon Session**: Starts at **12.50pm**